Dismissal and Discharge

-Where a charge is proved, the court may make an order recording a conviction but unconditionally releasing the offender without further penalty.
+Where a charge is proved, the court may record a conviction but not impose any other penalty.
+This is known as a discharge.

-Where a charge is proved, the court may order an adjourned undertaking, which allows a person to be released into the community unsupervised for up to five years.
-The offender must agree to the undertaking.
+Where a charge is proven, the court may order an adjourned undertaking.
+This allows a person to be released into the community unsupervised for up to five years.
+The person must agree to the undertaking.

-Standard conditions attached to an adjourned undertaking include being of good behaviour (i.e. not committing further offences) for the duration of the undertaking.
-The court may impose other, special conditions.
-If a person breaches the conditions of an adjourned undertaking, he or she may be called back to court for resentencing.
+Standard conditions are attached to an adjourned undertaking.
+These include that the person must be of good behaviour (not commit further offences) for the duration of the undertaking.
+The court may also impose other conditions.
+If a person breaches the conditions of an adjourned undertaking, they may be called back to court for resentencing.